In the guide

 - Key legislation

-Note: this guidance represents the law, as we understand it, if we leave the European Union without a deal; it may be subject to change in the coming weeks.
+Note: this guidance represents the law, as we understand it, after the implementation period, which ends on 31 December 2020; it may be subject to change before that time.

 This guidance is for England, Scotland & Wales